-To coincide with the release of her new book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads this day to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.
+To coincide with the release of her new book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads one or two days to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.
 The day will cover the fascial, stress, trauma and sensory connections with digestive issues that are so relevant within yoga philosophy and practice.
 Please check back as dates are added regularly.

 Yoga for Digestive Health